Professor Young focuses on the cultural and environmental history of the modern United States and the American West.

-Phoebe Young teaches and writes about the cultural and environmental history of the modern United States and the American West.
-Her first book, California Vieja: Culture and Memory in a Modern American Place (University of California Press, 2006, published under her previous name of Phoebe S. Kropp) examined public memories of the Spanish past, the built environment, regional development, and race relations in Southern California between the 1880s and the 1930s.
-Her current book project (under contract with Oxford University Press) examines the history of camping and sleeping outside in American life since the Civil War and traces the relationships between outdoor practices, social politics, and public nature.
+Professor Young received her B.A. from Bryn Mawr College and her Ph.D. from the University of California, San Diego.
+Her first book, California Vieja: Culture and Memory in a Modern American Place (University of California Press, 2006, published under her previous name of Phoebe S. Kropp), examines public memories of the Spanish past, the built environment, regional development, and race relations in Southern California between the 1880s and the 1930s.
+Her current book project, Camping Grounds: Public Nature in America from the Civil War to Occupy (under contract with Oxford University Press), traces the relationships between recreational, functional, and political uses of the outdoors.
 Samples of this work have appeared in the Journal of Social History (Fall 2009), and Cities in Nature: Urban Environments of the American West, ed.
 Char Miller (2010).
-She is also the co-editor of an anthology entitled Rendering Nature: Animals, Bodies, Places, Politics (University of Pennsylvania Press, 2015), which includes her essay examining the narratives of tent camping that shaped the Occupy movement.
+She is also the co-editor of an anthology entitled Rendering Nature: Animals, Bodies, Places, Politics (with Marguerite S. Shaffer, University of Pennsylvania Press, 2015), which includes a co-authored essay on “The Nature-Culture Paradox” and an examination of the Occupy Wall Street movement.
 She has received multiple awards and grants, including fellowships from the Henry E. Huntington Library, the Smithsonian Institution, and the American Council of Learned Societies.

 Professor Young is accepting M.A. and Ph.D. students.

 Recent graduates have worked on the history of U.S. immigrant detention in the Southwest, transnational black consciousness movements in the Americas, and history and memory of Colorado coal miners strikes.